» Environmental Science Program Home «

 This course will teach the use and application of Geographic Information Systems (GIS), computerized systems designed for the storage, retrieval and analysis of geographically referenced data.
 Applications of GIS Technology will include using analytical tools to explore at a scientific level the spatial relationships, patterns, and processes of organisms in relation to environmental, biological, demographic, geographic, and physical phenomena.
 The course will be computer-intensive and project-based.
 (Prerequisites: None).
 (3 C/3 lect, 0 lab).

-This course will provide exposure to environmental sciences fields, as well as the development of an internship experience.
+This course will provide exposure to environmental science fields, as well as the development of an internship experience.
 Classroom discussion and readings will enrich students understanding of this broad field to prepare them for direct experience through an internship, which will be developed and carried out during the course.
 (Prerequisites: Environmental Science major or Permission by Instructor).
 (2 C).

 This course is a survey course of the classification, evolution, ecology, anatomy and physiology of animals.
 (Prerequisites: BIOL 1220 or BIOL 1230; college-level reading and writing skills and working knowledge of elementary algebra).
 (4 C/3 lect, 2 lab).